AdobeDocs/dynamic-media-developer-resources.en/help/aem-is-ir-api/is-api/is-utils/utilities/r-is-utils-validate.md

 ---
 description: Image validation utility.
-This command line utility verifies image files to make sure they are valid and can be read without difficulty by Image Serving.
+This command-line utility verifies image files to make sure they are valid and can be read without difficulty by Image Serving.
 solution: Experience Manager
 title: validate
 feature: Dynamic Media Classic,SDK/API